 Broadcast is open to all 5th graders and helps them develop public speaking, communication, and technology skills.
 Students create a daily, live broadcast for the staff and students.
 This group is sponsored by Monica Boyd, Media Specialist, and Susan Gonzalez, Media Center Paraprofessional.
 Students complete an application at the beginning of the school year and approved applicants receive position notifications during the second week of the 5th-grade year.

 Student Council members represent CLES Cardinals in student government.
 Members of the Executive Board are fifth graders.
 In the third, fourth, and fifth grades, each classroom elects a representative.
-Student Council is sponsored by Andee Watt and Mrs. Nguyen.
+Student Council is sponsored by Andee Watt, Mrs. Reefe, and Mrs. Wiese.